orbuluh/fundamental/tree/README.md

 # Tree
 - more focus on insight of tree.
-For question that is more about beautiful recursion - check [../recursion/README.md]
+- For question that is more about beautiful recursion - check [notes :notebook:](../recursion/README.md)
+- For segment tree - check [notes :notebook:](../range_sum/README.md#segment-tree)

 ## [:ok_hand: 297.
 Serialize and Deserialize Binary Tree](https://leetcode.com/problems/serialize-and-deserialize-binary-tree/) [:dart:](de_serialize_binary_tree.h)